watermint/toolbox/doc/generated/file-upload.md

 | result.size            | The file size in bytes.                                                                                |

 ## Report: summary
+This report shows a summary of the upload results.
 Report files are generated in three formats like below;
 * `summary.csv`
 * `summary.xlsx`